jarocki/100daysOfYaraForOT/day/003/README.md

 00000000: efbb bf3c 3f78 6d6c                      ...<?xml
 ```

 This is why the search for the XML filemagic has to be within the first 4 bytes.
+The jcjot_UTF8_BOM rule will detect the Byte Order Mark.